hagarshalabyy/Data-Visualization-R/README.md

 I conducted this exploratory data analysis and visualization to the merged datasets to provide useful insights to the production companies: to choose where they should invest their money, filmmakers: to have an overview and good understanding of the industry they’re working in, and viewing audiences in general: to recommend which movies they should watch.

-There are five primary problems that are imposed that we’re trying to solve, which are:
+There are four primary problems that are imposed that we’re trying to solve, which are:
-1) How much revenue does each month generate ?
+1) How can the release month affect the revenue generated ?
   And which month is the most revenue generating for each respective genre ? |
   Interaction: Most revenue generating month for each respective genre.
   Plot : Raster Plot, Why this plot : Because it is a simple method to visually examine